Home / Misleading-en / Fact-Check: Did Yemeni Houthis hit an Indian ship recently leaving 15 Indians dead? Here’s the Truth

 Did Houthis hit an Indian ship recently leaving 15 Indians dead?
 Here’s the Truth

-A video showing huge plumes of smoke emitting from a cargo ship is making rounds on social media platform X(formerly Twitter).
-Pak-based handles shared this video and claimed that Yemen Houthis hit an Indian ship in the Red Sea with an anti-ship missile.
+A video showing huge plumes of smoke emitting from a cargo ship is making the rounds on the social media platform X(formerly Twitter).
+Pak-based handles shared this video and claimed that Yemeni Houthis hit an Indian ship in the Red Sea with an anti-ship missile.
 The vessel, allegedly carrying ammunition for Israel, left 15 Indians dead.

-An account named Alpha Intel posted this video and wrote: “Yemen Houthis hit an Indian ship in the Red Sea with an anti-ship missile.
+An account named Alpha Intel posted this video and wrote: “Yemeni Houthis hit an Indian ship in the Red Sea with an anti-ship missile.
 The vessel, allegedly carrying ammunition for Israel, left 15 Indians dead.
-The U.S. Navy rescued 150 onboard”
+The U.S. Navy rescued 150 on board”

-Moreover, other pak-based handles shared this video and made a similar claim.
-The preview link can be seen here and here.
+Moreover, other Pakistan-based handles shared this video and made a similar claim.
+The preview link can be seen here.

 Fact-Check